Could Breast Milk be the New Miracle Cure? - Part 2 | Amoils.com

 Recently, I told you about how researchers were excited about the probable benefits of human breast milk for the treatment of many illnesses including cancer, diabetes and Parkinson’s disease.
 Breast milk could also be a new and easier source of stem cells.
 And this was on top of the well known and documented benefits of breast milk as food for babies.

-scientists are looking at whether breast milk could help treat chronic diarrhea which kills up to 2.2 million worldwide annually.
+In addition, scientists are looking at whether breast milk could help treat chronic diarrhea which kills up to 2.2 million worldwide annually.
 And most of these cases are children in developing countries.
 Many indigestible sugars known as oligosaccharides occur only in human milk.
 It is these sugars that protect a baby from pathogens to which the mother has never been exposed.
 Perhaps these sugars could help treat those millions of children suffering from chronic diarrhea.
 Other compounds found in breast milk, called lysozyme and lactoferrin have been tested on children with diarrhea and shown not only to be an effective treatment, but even to offer some sort of protection against future bouts.

 The same scientists are investigating whether oligosaccharides could be used to boost elderly people’s weakened natural protection against pathogens.
 Many elderly people’s immune systems become compromised through age, illness or other factors.
 This would be given in the form of a supplement.